Barry Sussman

 bsussman@niemanwatchdog.org

 Barry Sussman is the editor of the Nieman Watchdog Project.
-Along with Bob Giles, the Nieman curator, and Murrey Marder, sponsor of the Watchdog Project, he determined the goals and features for this Web site.
+Along with Bob Giles, the Nieman curator at the time, and Murrey Marder, sponsor of the Watchdog Project, he determined the goals and features for this Web site.

 Sussman was a Washington Post editor for 22 years, holding the positions of city editor, special Watergate editor, special projects editor/national, pollster and public opinion analyst and columnist for the Washington Post National Weekly Edition.

 He is the author of three books.
-The first, "The Great Coverup: Nixon and the Scandal of Watergate," was named one of the best books of the year in 1974 by the New York Times; ten years after its publication John Dean called it "the best book on Watergate."
+The first, "The Great Coverup: Nixon and the Scandal of Watergate," now in its fourth edition, is available in print and in Kindle and other ebook formats.
+It was named one of the best books of the year in 1974 by the New York Times; ten years after its publication John Dean called it "the best book on Watergate."
 His other books are "What Americans Really Think," published in 1987 and dealing in the main with public opinion and politics; and "Maverick, A Life in Politics," written with Lowell P. Weicker, Jr., and published in 1995.

 In recent years Sussman has worked as an international news media consultant with assignments at newspapers in Spain, Portugal and in seven Latin American countries.
-Since 1999 he has been co-editor of "Innovations in Newspapers," an annual report on the news media, worldwide, done for the World Association of Newspapers.
+He is a board member of the group, Innovaton Media Consulting.

 Contributions